- Law Clerk to the Honorable Henry A. Politz, Chief Judge, United States Fifth Circuit Court of Appeals

 - New York

 Craig Isenberg has extensive trial experience in high-stakes, complex matters.
 His trial work includes defending a corporation in the first-ever civil penalty action brought by the Department of Justice under the Oil Pollution Act, defending manufacturers as trial counsel in national multidistrict litigation and serving as lead trial counsel in multiple toxic tort suits.
 He focuses his practice principally in the areas of toxic torts, environmental litigation and product liability, and also handles a wide spectrum of commercial matters.
 He also has substantial experience in mass tort, class action and multi-district litigation.
 Craig has been recognized as a leading attorney by Benchmark Litigation, Benchmark Appellate, New Orleans Magazine, New Orleans CityBusiness and Louisiana Super Lawyers.

-- Trial counsel for major refining company against United States in first-ever trial for civil penalties under the Oil Pollution Act amendments to the Clean Water Act, where the court awarded the U.S. less than 3% of $247 million in penalties sought.
+- Trial counsel for major refining company against United States in first-ever trial for civil penalties under the Oil Pollution Act amendments to the Clean Water Act.

 - Trial counsel for major refining company defending over 1000 personal injury, property damage and business interruption claims arising out of oil spill.